RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/technical_overview.md

 #### UI-Elements

 The UI-Elements are defined per service.
-There are five types of UI-Elements that can be defined:
+There are five types of UI-Elements that can be defined, which can be used for activities:

-- Input fields:
+- Input fields: For text input
-- Buttons:
+- Buttons: Buttons can be used to trigger activities
-- Selects:
+- Selects: For selecting a value from a list
-- Checkboxes:
+- Checkboxes: To select from a boolean option
-- File-inputs:
+- File-inputs: To load files that can be used as input for activities

-TODO...
+See the [UI-Elements section](/ui_elements.md) for more details.

 ### Activities